stanleyclaudius/financial-tracker/README.md

 ### Prerequisites

-Make sure you have package manager (either npm or yarn), and also PostgreSQL at your machine.
+Make sure you have package manager (either npm or yarn), and also PostgreSQL on your machine.

 >**FYI**: This project uses **yarn** as package manager, but you're free to use **npm** too.